kywa92/TwitchSync/README.md

 # TwitchSync
-A browser based web app that allows rich playback of Twitch VODs and JSON chat logs that are downloaded using the open source [TwitchDownloader](https://github.com/lay295/TwitchDownloader) tool (CLI or GUI).
+A browser based web app (naturally cross platform) that allows rich playback of Twitch VODs and JSON chat logs that are downloaded using the open source [TwitchDownloader](https://github.com/lay295/TwitchDownloader) tool (CLI or GUI).

 **📖 Full documentation:** open [USER_GUIDE.html](USER_GUIDE.html) in a browser — a detailed guide to setup, the library, every player control, and troubleshooting.